John Stourton, 1st Baron Stourton: Career

 Stourton served as High Sheriff of Wiltshire in 1426, 1433 and 1437, Somerset and Dorset in 1428 and of Gloucestershire in 1439.
 He was returned to Parliament as knight of the shire for Wiltshire in December 1421, 1425 and 1432 and for Dorset in 1423.
 He was knighted c.
 1430.

 He was also Treasurer of the Household from 1445 to 1453 and fought for five years in the wars in France and Normandy, acting as Lieutenant of Calais from 1450 to 1451.
-He was custodian of the French Royal hostage Charles, Duke of Orleans at Stourton in 1438–9, towards the end of the Duke's long imprisonment in England.
+He was custodian of the French Royal hostage Charles, Duke of Orléans at Stourton in 1438–9, towards the end of the Duke's long imprisonment in England.
 In 1448 he was raised to the peerage as Baron Stourton, of Stourton in the County of Wiltshire.

 Stourton also had commercial interests, being a shipowner and a backer of Robert Sturmy's 1458/8 attempt to break the Italian monopoly over trade to the eastern Mediterranean.